Melatonin-time-release: 7 things you should know

 - Melatonin is a natural hormone produced mainly by the pineal gland that our body secretes in response to darkness to help maintain our sleep-wake cycle.
 Environmental light inhibits the secretion of melatonin and darkness stimulates the secretion of melatonin.
 Secretion of melatonin in humans starts around 9 pm and peaks between 2 and 4 am; with the duration of melatonin production varying from season to season.

-- Melatonin is classed as a supplement which means it is available without a prescription from pharmacies, nutrition stores, and other retail outlets.
+- Melatonin-time-release is classed as a supplement which means it is available without a prescription from pharmacies, nutrition stores, and other retail outlets.

-- Melatonin may be used to treat jet lag, sleep disorders in the blind, shift-work sleep disorders, and for general insomnia.
+- Melatonin may be used to treat jet lag, sleep disorders in the blind, shift-work sleep disorders, and general insomnia.
 It is an antioxidant and is purported to have numerous other properties (such as boosting the immune system, treating headaches, easing the symptoms of fibromyalgia).
 Short-acting melatonin may be more effective for some indications than melatonin-time-release.

 - Occasional short-term use appears safe.